 - The project would directly displace more than 100 employees.
-For projects exceeding this threshold, assessments of direct business displacement and indirect business displacement are appropriate. - The project would directly displace a business that is unusually important because its products or services are uniquely dependent on its location; that, based on its type or location, is the subject of other regulations or publicly adopted plans aimed at its preservation; or that serves a population uniquely dependent on its services in its present location.
+For projects exceeding this threshold, assessments of direct business displacement and indirect business displacement are appropriate. - The project would directly displace a business that is unusually important because its products or services are uniquely dependent on its location; that, based on its type or location, is the subject of other regulations or publicly adopted plans aimed at its preservation; or that serves a population uniquely dependent on its dervices in its present location.
 Information provided in Chapter 4, "Land Use, Zoning, and Public Policy," may be useful in determining whether an assessment is appropriate.
-If any of these conditions is considered likely, assessments of direct business displacement and indirect business displacement are appropriate. - The project would result in substantial new development that is markedly different from existing uses, development, and activities within the neighborhood.
+If any of these conditions is considered likely assessment of direct business displacement and indirect business displacement are appropriate. - The project would result in substantial new development that is markedly different from existing uses, development, and activities within the neighborhood.
 Such a project may lead to indirect displacement.
-Typically, projects that are small to moderate in size would not have significant socioeconomic effects unless they are likely to generate socioeconomic conditions that are very different from existing conditions in the area.
+Typically, projects that are small to moderate in size would not have significant so foeconomic effects unless they are likely to generate socioeconomic conditions that are very different from existing conditions in the area.
 Residential development of 200 units or less or commercial development of 200,000 square feet or less would typically not result in significant socioeconomic impacts.
-For projects exceeding these thresholds, assessments of indirect residential displacement and indirect business displacement are appropriate. - The project would add to, or create, a retail concentration that may draw a substantial amount of sales from existing businesses within the study area to the extent that certain categories of business close and vacancies in the area increase, thus resulting in a potential for disinvestment on local retail streets.
-Projects resulting in less than 200,000 square feet of retail on a single development site would not typically result in socioeconomic impacts.
-If the proposed development is located on multiple sites located across a project area, a preliminary analysis is likely only warranted for retail developments in excess of 200,000 sq. ft. that are considered regional-serving (not the type of retail that primarily serves the local population).
-For projects exceeding these thresholds, an assessment of the indirect business displacement due to market saturation is appropriate. - If the project is expected to affect conditions within a specific industry, an assessment is appropriate.
-For example, a citywide regulatory change that would adversely affect the economic and operational conditions of certain types of businesses or processes may affect socioeconomic conditions in a neighborhood: (1) if a substantial number of residents or workers depend on the goods or services provided by the affected businesses; or (2) if it would result in the loss or substantial diminishment of a particularly important product or service within the city.
-Since the range of possible types of projects that may require an analysis of specific industries varies, the lead agency, in consultation with the Mayor's Office of Environmental Coordination (MOEC), should provide guidance as to whether an analysis is warranted.
+The projects exceeding those thresholds, assessments of indirect residential displacement and indirect business displacement are appropriate. - The project would add to, or create, a retail concentration that may use a substantial amount of sales from existing businesses within the study area to the extent that certain categories of business close and vacancies in the area increase, thus resulting in a potential for dismvestment or local retail streets.
+Projects resulting in less than 200,000 square feet of retail on a amgle of velopment site would not typically result in socioeconomic impacts.
+If the proposed development is located on multiple stress ocated across a project area, a preliminary analysis is likely only warranted for retail the velopment in excess of 200,000 sq. ft. that are considered regional-serving (not the type of retail that primarry serves the local population).
+For projects exceeding these thresholds, an assessment of the indirect husiness displacement due to market saturation is appropriate. - If the project is expected to affect conditions within a specific industry, an assessment is appropriate.
+For example, a citywide regulator, change that would adversely affect the economic and operational conditions of certain types of businesss is or processes mu, affect socioeconomic conditions in a neighborhood: (1) if a substantial number of residents or workers depend on the goods or services provided by the affected businesses; or (2) if it would result in the loss or substantial diminishment of a particularly important product or service within the city.
+Since the range of possible types of projects that may warrant an analysis of specific industries varies, the lead agency, in consultation with the Mayor's Office of Environmental Coordination (MOEC), should provide guidance as to whether an analysis is warranted.